Low Back Pain Specialist

 Untreated back pain interferes with your rehabilitation and healing processes by disrupting your exercise routine and increases your risk of developing psychological distress.
-The Nexus Pain Center in Columbus, Georgia provides innovative medical solutions and cutting-edge technologies to help manage your chronic low back pain.
+The Nexus Pain Center in Columbus and LaGrange, Georgia provides innovative medical solutions and cutting-edge technologies to help manage your chronic low back pain.
 Call or make an appointment online today to find out more about their nonsurgical and nonopioid medical therapies.

 Low back pain is discomfort and stiffness in the small of your back that often radiates into your buttocks or legs.
 Symptoms range from mild and annoying to severe and debilitating.
 Overstretching or injury from lifting or carrying heavy objects incorrectly, and a lack of exercise are the most common causes of low back pain.